On occasion of my first summer workshop at Berlin University of the Arts they asked me about my background.

 Everything I see, read or hear is – well, not necessarily “inspiring”, but interesting.
 The streets of Berlin are full of verbal and visual information.
 The public space.
 Shop signs, street signs, the way people speak!

 This is one reason I deeply love public transport.
 I listen to people.
 Families, tourists, groups of friends, young and old, loving or less loving couples, true Berliners, enthusiastic ex-pats, Kreuzberg youngsters, Mitte hipsters, whatever cliché and non-cliché becomes true.
 Becomes words and voices.
 And they all unite in public.

 Then there are those unique Berlin bus drivers.
 They are the best!
 Commenting on people’s behaviour on the bus and around.
-I collect their quotes and when I use the bus a lot, I tweet some, once to a degree that friends asked me if I work for the BVG, the Berliner Verkehrs-Gesellschaft, our public transport organization (which I don’t).
-I truly love the BVG.
+I collect their quotes and when I use the bus a lot, I tweet some, once to a degree that friends asked me if I work for the BVG, the Berliner Verkehrs-Gesellschaft, our public transport organization; which I don’t.
+But I truly love the BVG.